TimurKady/django-fast-treenode/README.md

 - N.2.1
 - ...

 This method uses a lot of memory and may be changed in the future.
 Use it only if you cannot otherwise assemble an ordered tree from an Adjacency Table and a Closure Table.
+In most cases, the data in one Adjacency Table is sufficient for such an assembly.
+You can easily find the corresponding algorithms (two-pass and one-pass) on the Internet.

 ### get_path()
 ```